saltstack/salt/doc/topics/targeting/range.rst

 https://github.com/ytoolshed/range/wiki/%22yamlfile%22-module-file-spec

-Additionally, the Python seco range libraries must be instaled on the salt master.
+Additionally, the Python seco range libraries must be installed on the salt master.
 One can verify that they have been installed correctly via the following command: